 The Server Status column displays the changed status when the change is complete.

-Stopping All Ports on a Server from Taking New Calls
+Stopping All Ports on an 8.x Server from Taking New Calls

 Do the procedure in this section to stop all ports on a server from taking any new calls.
 Calls in progress continue until the callers hang up.